-Monroe County New York eviction help and rehousing.
+Monroe County and Rochester NY New York eviction prevention and rehousing.

 Agencies across Monroe County have partnered together in order to offer eviction help to low income tenants.
 The Continuum of Care in the county is made up of several agencies, including the Homeless Services Network as well as the United Way of Greater Rochester.
 The solutions offered by them, as well as others, range from eviction and foreclosure prevention (for homeowners) to helping people find a new, low income apartment to live in.